 Impact Level High

-Specialties Affected Pediatric orthopedic surgery, pediatric thoracic surgery, pediatric pulmonology
+Specialties Affected Pediatric orthopedic surgery, thoracic surgery, pediatric pulmonology, spine surgery

-Key Action Audit all VEPTR claims for thoracic insufficiency syndrome documentation before billing — scoliosis alone does not meet medical necessity
+Key Action Audit all VEPTR claims for thoracic insufficiency syndrome diagnosis codes before billing — scoliosis alone does not qualify

 Aetna Titanium Rib Coverage Criteria and Medical Necessity Requirements 2025